Are you feeling silly for how desperately you crave affection?

 Neglect can be a form of childhood trauma.

-When a parent provides the child with insufficient care and love then this is neglectful behavior.
+When a parent provides the child with insufficient care and love, this is neglectful behavior.

-Normally you think trauma is active and bad.
+You usually think trauma is active and destructive.
 Like a child being physically slapped or being yelled at.
 You can even think of trauma as being in a manipulative relationship where the child has to meet their parent’s needs.

 However, not all types of trauma are active.
-Neglect can be the lack of action. .
+Neglect can be a lack of action.

 For example, the parent may provide food for the child but not engage in any other verbal or physical touch.
-From a technical standpoint this would not be considered neglect.
-But certainly this is a lack of affection and could lead to an inner void.
+From a technical standpoint, this should not be considered neglect.
+But certainly, this is a lack of affection and could lead to an inner void.

-Because the child will have no idea why they’re feeling so much anger, frustration or why they’re so sensitive.
+Because the child will have no idea why they’re feeling so much anger or frustration or why they’re so sensitive.

 You can also have kind parents, but if kind parents are rarely interacting with their child, that will cause the child trauma.